 If we refuse your request to access or correct your personal information, we will also provide you with information on how you can complain about the refusal.

-If you are concerned about how your personal information is being handled or if you have a complaint about abreact by us of the Australian Privacy Principles, please contact us.
+If you are concerned about how your personal information is being handled or if you have a complaint about us, please contact us.

-If you are unhappy with our response, there are other bodies you can goto.
+If you are unhappy with our response, there are other bodies you can take your complaints to.

 The Commissioner can be contacted at: GPO Box 5218